Vic Chesnutt: Collaborations

-In 2008, Athens, Georgia based Elephant 6 collective recording artists Elf Power collaborated with Chesnutt on the album Dark Developments, released as Vic Chesnutt, Elf Power, and the Amorphous Strums.
-The "amorphous strums" refers to Curtiss Pernice and Sam Mixon, who also played on the album.
+In 2008, Elf Power collaborated with Chesnutt on the album Dark Developments, released under the name Vic Chesnutt, Elf Power, and the Amorphous Strums.
+"The Amorphous Strums" refers to Curtiss Pernice and Sam Mixon, who also played on the album.

-In 2009, Chesnutt worked with many of the same contributors to the album North Star Deserter to release the album At the Cut in September.
+In 2009, Chesnutt again worked with many of the contributors to North Star Deserter on his new album At the Cut, released in September.
 As with North Star Deserter, the album was recorded in Montreal and released on Constellation Records.
-Later in 2009, Chesnutt recorded the album titled Skitter on Take-off with Jonathan Richman which was inspired by the two albums recorded in Montreal and was released on Vapor.
+Later in 2009, Chesnutt recorded the album Skitter on Take-off with Jonathan Richman, which was inspired by the two albums recorded in Montreal and was released on Vapor.

-In 2009, he sang on the track "Grim Augury" from the album Dark Night of the Soul by Danger Mouse of Gnarls Barkley, Sparklehorse, and director David Lynch.
+In 2009, he recorded vocals for the track "Grim Augury", released on the 2010 album Dark Night of the Soul by Danger Mouse and Sparklehorse.
 Mark Linkous had previously attempted to collaborate with Chesnutt on the Sparklehorse album Good Morning Spider; however, Chesnutt was unable to feature in person on the album.
 Instead, a recorded voice message he left Linkous apologising for his inability to show was used on the song "Sunshine".

 Label history

 Chesnutt's first four albums were released on the independent Texas Hotel label.
 He then recorded About to Choke (1996) for Capitol Records.
 The Salesman and Bernadette (1998) was on PolyGram; Merriment (2000) was on the Backburner Records label; spinART was the label for the self-performed and recorded Left to His Own Devices (2001).
 Chesnutt then found a home at the New West Records label, which released two of his albums.
 In 2004, New West also re-released the early Texas Hotel recordings, including expanded liner notes and extra tracks.
-In 2010 About to Choke was re-released on 180 gram vinyl on the Four Men with Beards label and distributed by City Hall Records.
+In 2010 About to Choke was re-released on 180-gram vinyl on the Four Men with Beards label and distributed by City Hall Records.